 Forensic science, or forensics, is a rapidly growing field of criminal investigation whereby forensic technicians employ their technical skills in the field.
 To become a forensic scientist, students must obtain at least an associate's degree in fields such as criminal investigation, forensic psychology, criminal justice, and more.

-Kaplan University — At Kaplan University, students can get a forensic science bachelor's degree in two different concentrations: forensic psychology and crime scene investigation.
-No matter which program you choose, Kaplan will quickly prepare you for a career in forensic science.
+Purdue University — At Purdue University, students can get a forensic science bachelor's degree in two different concentrations: forensic psychology and crime scene investigation.
+No matter which program you choose, Purdue will quickly prepare you for a career in forensic science.

 Liberty University — Liberty University offers two accredited degrees in the field of Forensic Science online in addition to their campus counterparts.
 Both the Associates and Bachelors programs in Criminal Justice offer an in-depth guide through the investigative process of the justice system.
 Students will come away with skills, knowledge, and resources they can apply to real-world problems and situations upon graduation.